Advertisement

-The question of whether Oreos are vegan is often subject to intense debate.
+The question of are Oreos vegan is often subject to intense debate.
 Due to their creaminess, many people assume that Oreo cookies contain dairy milk as one of their ingredients – but this is surprisingly not the case.

 They are thought to be the “world’s best-selling cookie,” and the brand topped sales of $4 billion in 2022.
-But are they vegan?
-Or do they contain animal products?
+But are oreos vegan?
+Or do they contain dairy?
 Here’s everything you need to know.

 The vast majority of Oreos do not contain animal products.
-The classic Oreo filling is made with plant-based ingredients, including sugar and soy lecithin.
+The classic Oreo filling is still to this day made with plant-based ingredients, including sugar and soy lecithin.

 There is often some confusion, however, about whether or not Oreos are vegan-friendly.
 This is because the ingredients list says they “may contain” milk products.